sjas/adlint/README.md

 ### Evaluation

 Tiny sample C language projects are bundled with AdLint gem.
-You can evaluate AdLint by following instructions.
+You can evaluate AdLint by the following instructions.

 First, copy `intro_demo` project into your workspace.
 `adlint --prefix` command prints the prefix pathname of the AdLint installation directory.